Environmental LawDownload PDF version

 The scope of the Act covers soil which, due to human impact, may have a harmful effect on water, human health and the environment in general.

 A polluter is obliged to follow an order issued by the local authorities.
-Typically, the order will demand that the polluter cleans the area.
-The owner of the polluted soil cannot generally be met with a claim to clean the pollution if the owner is not the polluter himself.
+Typically, the order will demand that the polluter clean the area.
+Generally, the owner of the polluted soil cannot be met with a claim to clean the pollution if the owner is not the polluter himself.
 This follows from the “Polluter Pays” principle.

 The polluter is either: